 In the United States Conference of Catholic Bishops, Bishop Cunningham has served as Chairman of Region II (Province of New York).
 He has served on the Administrative Committee of the United States Conference of Catholic Bishops as well as the Committee for Priorities and Plans, the Committee for the Protection of Children and Young People and the Sub-committee on Native American Catholics.

 Bishop Cunningham was presented with an honorary doctorate in humane letters from Niagara University, Niagara Falls in 1991 and St. John’s University, Staten Island in 2007 and Canisius College in 2009.
 The Kenmore Mercy Hospital Foundation Board honored him for his years of service with the Sister Mechtilde Award in 2004.
 In 2008, Bishop Cunningham received the Cure of Ars Award from Christ the King Seminary.

-Bishop Cunningham has a brother and sister-in-law, Sheila Cunningham (wife of his brother, the late Patrick J.) and his sister Eileen Korn (the wife of his brother-in-law, Eileen and Dr. Ronald G. Korn, Clarence, NY.
+Bishop Cunningham's sister-in-law, Sheila Cunningham (wife of his brother, the late Patrick J.) and his sister Eileen Korn (the wife of his brother-in-law, Eileen and Dr. Ronald G. Korn, reside in Clarence, NY.
 He has thirteen nieces and nephews and 30 grandnieces and grandnephews.